Oura Ring 5 vs. Fitbit: Top trackers compared

 - Sleep and wake time

-The Fitbit Sense 2/Versa 4 also offered around 4-5 days.
-But these are on the way out, and the new Pixel Watch 3 only lasts a day — two days if you get the XL version.
+Fitbit Sense 2/Versa 4 also offered around 4–5 days.
+But these are on the way out, and Pixel Watch 3 only lasts a day—two days if you get the XL version.

 But that’s not the end of the payments.

 Something you do have to address with the pricing is the apps.
 While you can use Oura freely with its companion app, you’re highly limited in terms of what you can see beyond Readiness and Sleep scores.
-You will have to factor in paying the additional $5.99/£4.99 a month subscription service.
+You will have to factor in paying the additional $5.99 monthly subscription service.

-In contrast, most of Fitbit’s features are free to use, though some richer insights around sleep, and health along with features like video workouts require a Fitbit Premium subscription.
-That costs $9.99 /£7.99 a month or $79.99/£79.99 a year.
+In contrast, most of Fitbit’s features are free to use, though some richer insights around sleep and health, along with features like video workouts, require a Google Health Premium subscription.
+That costs $9.99 a month or $99.99 a year.

 Verdict

 As hardware, these two wearables couldn’t be any different.
-If you prefer discreet and unobtrusive tracking, the Oura Ring is absolutely the one to go for.
-If you’re the kind of person who needs to constantly check on progress, you go for a Fitbit.
+If you prefer discreet and unobtrusive tracking, Oura Ring 5 is absolutely the one to go for.
+If you’re the kind of person who needs to constantly check on progress, go for Fitbit.

-There are some strong similarities between the software and tracking side of things and that should be seen as a good thing.
-Oura is a bit smarter, and the data and hardware is more interesting.
+There are some strong similarities between the software and tracking side of things, and that should be seen as a good thing.
+Oura is a bit smarter, and the data and hardware are more interesting.
 But if you’re not keen on a ring, then a Fitbit device is a more than worthy alternative.

-Buy an Oura if…You want the smartest and best health insights.
-As a health companion, it’s untouched, especially for women.
-The ring form factor isn’t for everyone, but many find it a better alternative to wearing an ugly band/smartwatch on the wrist.
+Buy Oura if you want the smartest and the best health insights.
+The ring form factor isn’t for everyone, but many find it a better alternative to wearing a clunky band/smartwatch on the wrist.

-Buy a Fitbit if…This is certainly the most cost-effective option, especially if you choose the capable Inspire 3.
-At the other end of the scale, the Pixel Watch 3 is a powerful smartwatch, and the health insights are excellent.
+Buy Fitbit if you’re looking for the most cost-effective option, especially if you choose Inspire 3.
+At the other end of the scale, Pixel Watch 3 is a powerful smartwatch, and wellness insights are excellent.